Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 If you act fast, this home remedy will stop pests at an early stage, preventing them from spreading to other areas.
 Additionally, there will be no honeydew to attract other pests.

-Afterward, burn or remove pruned plant parts from the garden.
+Afterward, dispose of heavily infested plant parts in the trash or remove them from the garden area.
 Pruning may also strengthen plants and help them resist further damage.

 4. Beneficial Insects

 Using beneficial insects is one of the main biological methods for controlling pest infestations.
-Predatory insects, such as parasitic wasps and lacewings, prey on small insects, including plant scales.
+Predatory insects such as lady beetles, lacewings, and parasitic wasps may help control some scale species [2].

 Plus, you can purchase most of these beneficial insects at various garden centers or online.